 To figure your unadjusted basis, begin with your car's original basis, which is generally its cost.
 Cost includes sales taxes (see Sales taxes, earlier), destination charges, and dealer preparation.
 Increase your basis by any substantial improvements you make to your car, such as adding air conditioning or a new engine.
-Decrease your basis by any section 179 deduction, special depreciation allowance, gas guzzler tax, and alternative motor vehicle credit.
+Decrease your basis by any section 179 deduction, special depreciation allowance, gas guzzler tax, and vehicle credits claimed.
+See Pub.
+551, Basis of Assets, for further details.